wohlgejm/accountable/README.rst

 Configuring
 ===========
 Currently, only Basic Auth is supported.
-Running ``accountable configure`` will prompt you to enter your username, password, and your Jira domain.
+Running ``accountable configure`` will prompt you to enter your username, password, and Jira domain.

-Since every account can be setup differently you might want to view custom fields for an issue.
+Since every account can be setup differently, you might want to view custom fields for an issue.
 By default, the following fields are displayed when examining an issue:

 1. Reporter - Display name